Tax guide

 Can I claim business expenses without records?

-Expense claims should be supported by invoices, bank records, and a clear business purpose.
+Expense claims must be backed by invoices, bank records, and a demonstrable business purpose.
+Unsupported claims invite scrutiny and are difficult to defend at assessment.

 Should I get CA review before filing?